 Two killed in Denham Springs car accident early Saturday morning

-DENHAM SPRINGS - Two people were killed in a car accident early Saturday morning when their truck went off the road, hit a telephone pole and caught on fire.
+DENHAM SPRINGS - Two people were killed in a car accident early Saturday morning when their vehicle went off the road, hit a telephone pole and caught on fire.

 According to State Police, 52-year-old Jerome Johnson was driving 27-year-old Dillon Slaughter down LA-16 near Vincent Road around 12:30 a.m. when the accident happened.